aniketgore100/llm-project/README.md

-# Email Generation using Gen AI
+# Contextual Email generation using Gen Ai based on job posting url.

 This tool is designed to generate personalized emails based on a given URL and user-inputted prompt.
 It simplifies the process of extracting relevant data from web pages and generating tailored email content with the help of cutting-edge technologies.